 It will be a simpler process remortgaging with the same lender, as you already have a relationship with them and they have all your information.
 However, if another lender offers a better rate, the savings may be worth more to you than the added simplicity that remortgage with the same lender offers.

 You should consider how much equity you will be able to access when you remortgage, what your remortgage rate will be, and how that compares to your prior mortgage rate.
 If you have a lot of equity you can access, this may make remortgaging more appealing, especially if you have a plan for the equity.
 When it comes to your remortgage rate, if you are able to get a much better rate, it may be more worthwhile even if you do not plan on accessing additional equity.
+That's why it's important to compare mortgage rates between lenders when remortgaging so that you know what rates are competitive and what rates aren’t.

 Getting your home revalued at the same time can be a good choice if you plan on accessing additional equity, as your lender will likely require it.
 Even if you do not plan on accessing equity, revaluing your home may allow you more flexibility to access equity later on.